django-commons/django-typer/doc/source/howto.rst

 .. note::

-    **Conflicting extensions are resolved in INSTALLED_APPS order.** For a detailed discussion about the utility of this pattern, see the tutorial on :ref:`Extending Commands <extensions>`.
+    **Conflicting extensions are resolved in INSTALLED_APPS order.** For a detailed discussion about the utility of this pattern, see the tutorial on :ref:`Extending Commands <plugins>`.

 .. warning::